Skip to main content

 What if the remaining profits left in my company are well over £25,000 after I've paid all the company bills.
 What are my closure options?

-This is where the MVL (Members Voluntary Liquidation) may be the most appropriate.
-You need to appoint an Insolvency Practitioner to close the company and professional fees will be payable for their services.
+In such cases, a Members' Voluntary Liquidation (MVL) may be the most appropriate course of action.
+This process involves appointing a licensed Insolvency Practitioner to formally close the company, and professional fees will be incurred for their services.

 My Directors' Loan Account with my company is overdrawn.
 Does this have to be repaid before my company is closed?